Rehabilitation of Hospital Underway

 The hospital orginally included a wing that housed patients, which was later torn down.
 The wing has been reconstructed and will be used for exhibit space, including a period horse-drawn ambulance.

 The first phase, completed in 2017, addressed problems with the building’s structural integrity and gave the building a much-needed new roof.

 Zenith Construction of Tahlequah was awarded the construction contract.
 Zenith Construction previously worked with the OHS on the construction of the Visitor Center at Honey Springs Battlefield in Checotah.

 Funds for the project were provided through the maintenance of state buildings revolving fund managed by the Long-Range Capital Planning Commission and OHS maintenance funds.

-Work on the new interior exhibits will start as soon as the construction is complete, which is expected to be in late 2019.
+Work on the new interior exhibits will start as soon as the construction is concluded.
 Once the exhibits are completed in the hospital, work will begin on new exhibits for the commissary building.
-Here, the OHS plans to focus exhibits on feeding the army and returning the interior of the building to the appearance of a commissary.
+Here, the OHS plans to focus exhibits on feeding the army and returning the building’s interior to the appearance of a commissary.

 Fort Gibson Historic Site is a National Historic Landmark.